030722-VA-SRE/AishaG/Wk2practice/week2-review_AIG.md

 # JDBC
 1. What is JDBC?
+Java Database Conectivity, Java API to connect and execute the query with the database. can use JDBC API to access tabular data stored in any relational database help of JDBC API, we can save, update, delete and fetch data from the database. popular interfaces of JDBC API:
+Driver interface

 2. What are the core interfaces / classes in JDBC?

-3. What is a stored procedure and how would you call it in Java?
+Connection interface:
+a session between a Java application and a database.
+It helps to establish a connection with the database.

+ Connection interface is a factory of Statement, PreparedStatement, and DatabaseMetaData, i.e.
+ , an object of Connection can be used to get the object of Statement and DatabaseMetaData.

+Statement interface
+provides methods to execute queries with the database.

+PreparedStatement interface
+a subinterface of Statement.
+It is used to execute parameterized query. value will be set by calling the setter methods of PreparedStatement.
+CallableStatement interface
+Improves performance: The performance of the application will be faster if you use PreparedStatement interface because query is compiled only once.

+ResultSet interface:
+object of ResultSet maintains a cursor pointing to a row of a table. can make this object to move forward and backward direction by passing either TYPE_SCROLL_INSENSITIVE or TYPE_SCROLL_SENSITIVE in createStatement(int,int)

+ResultSetMetaData interface
+ metadata means data about data i.e. we can get further information from the data.
+ ResultSetMetaData interface is useful because it provides methods to get metadata from the ResultSet object. public String getColumnTypeName(int index)

+DatabaseMetaData interface
+DatabaseMetaData interface provides methods to get meta data of a database such as database product name, database product version, driver name, name of total number of tables, name of total number of views etc.

+RowSet interface
+ - it returns the column type name for the specified index. popular classes of JDBC API:

+DriverManager class -
+acts as an interface between users and drivers.
+It keeps track of the drivers that are available and handles establishing a connection between a database and the appropriate driver.
+*before interacting with a Database, it is a mandatory process to register the driver; otherwise, an exception is thrown.

+Blob class

+Clob class

+Types class

+3. What is a stored procedure and how would you call it in Java? group of one or more pre-compiled SQL statements into a logical unit.
+It is stored as an object inside the database server. procedure in SQL Server always contains a name, parameter lists, and Transact-SQL statements to call the stored procedure, you can call execute, executeQuery, or executeUpdate depending on how many ResultSet objects the procedure returns.
+However, if you are not sure how many ResultSet objects the procedure returns, call execute.

 4. What is the difference between Statement and PreparedStatement?

 5. Steps to executing an SQL query using JDBC?

 # AWS